"We have to be careful about who controls these very powerful AI systems." - Yoshua Bengio, AI pioneer

 Should the initial charitable intent of a tech founder legally bind an organization as market realities evolve?

-AI concept to learn: Generative AI
+AI concept to learn: Leading AI Companies

 [The Billion Hopes Research Team shares the latest AI updates for learning and awareness.
 Various sources are used.
 All copyrights acknowledged.
 This is not a professional, financial, personal or medical advice.
 Please consult domain experts before making decisions.
 Feedback welcome!]